-This batch will fill our Wooden Log Mould comfortably, or you can use our Silicone Loaf Mould and have a little soap left over for individual moulds.
+This batch will fill our Wooden Loaf Mould with Silicone Liner comfortably, or you can use our Flexible Mould - Loaf (Regular) and have a little soap left over for individual moulds.
 We divided the batch into two as our picture shows you for a diagonal two tone log.
 We sliced half with our Flat Blade Cutter and the other half of the log with our Crinkle Cutter.

 This recipe makes a lovely, shiny smooth bar that has a lovely silky texture and good lather.